CoryWBoris/AutoScreenShot/README.md

 Lates Version of Google Chrome

 ## Installation
-Clone this repository.
+Clone or download this repository.
-Install the required packages: pip install selenium watchdog undetected-chromedriver
+Then install the required packages: pip install selenium watchdog undetected-chromedriver

 ## Usage